-Bile helps with digestion of fatty foods.
+Bile helps with the digestion of fatty foods.
 Removing the organ doesn’t stop the liver from making the bile necessary to digest fats.
 Instead of being stored in the gallbladder, bile will continuously drip into your digestive system.

 There may be some connection between diet and gallstones.
 Obesity and rapid weight loss are risk factors for developing gallstones.
 There’s also an increased risk of gallstones if you have a diet high in refined carbohydrates and calories, but low in fiber.

 Your digestive system will continue to function without a gallbladder.
 The surgery may affect your weight in the short term, but certain lifestyle changes may help you lose or maintain weight in the long term.

 After having your gallbladder removed, it’s quite possible that you’ll experience some weight loss.
 This may be due to the following:

 - Eliminating fatty foods.
 After surgery, you may have some trouble digesting fatty foods until your body adjusts.
 For that reason, your surgeon may instruct you to avoid high-fat and fried foods until your body is better able to handle them.

 - Eating a bland diet.
 During recovery, you may also find that spicy foods and foods that cause gas can lead to gastrointestinal upset.
 This can make you shy away from some of your favorite dishes.

 - Selecting smaller portions.
 For a few weeks after surgery, you may not be able to eat large amounts of food at one sitting.
 You’ll probably be advised to eat smaller meals more frequently.